 - Talk to your child about what they have been learning at school, this helps reinforce understanding.

-- Download the SIMS app so you can monitor attitude to learning scores in lessons and homework deadline.
+- Download the Bromcom app so you can monitor attitude to learning scores in lessons and homework deadline.

 - Support us and your child by attending parent consultation evenings.